-There is no doubt that races like the Iditarod are grueling feats, but you may not fully realize just how able the furry competitors are.
-Sled dogs like Alaskan and Siberian huskies are made to run, and can handle long endurance races easier than you may believe.
-The dogs have an impressive VO2max number, which basically means the amount of oxygen their bodies can take in per kilogram of weight.
-In the sled dogs, the number is 230 mL per kg.
-For human marathon runners, that number is 85 mL per kg.
-In basic terms, this number represents the cardiorespiratory fitness level of the dog/human.
+Think your marathon-running cousin is super impressive?
+Well, he is.
+But those 26.2 miles are nothing compared to the more than 1,000 miles that the competitors of the Iditarod traverse.
+There's no doubt that races like that one, an annual sled-dog race in Alaska, are grueling feats, but you may not fully realize just how able the furry competitors are.
+Sled dogs like Alaskan and Siberian huskies can handle long endurance races with no problem.
+The dogs have an impressive VO2max, which basically refers to the amount of oxygen their bodies can take in per kilogram of weight, or their cardiorespiratory fitness level.
+In the sled dogs, the VO2max is 230 mL per kg.
+For human marathon runners, it's 85 mL per kg.

 Key Facts In This Video

 The majority of racing sled dogs are Siberian or Alaskan huskies.
 02:40

 Humans use glycogen and oxygen to create energy, whereas sled dogs use fat and oxygen.
 03:10